-Meet the Man Behind the Spicer, Pepsi & United Airlines Meme
+Meet the Man Behind the Spicer, Pepsi and United Airlines Meme

 “You can’t really put a face on United, and you can’t put a face on Pepsi because people don’t really want to see a Kardashian or a Jenner in there," he says.
 "He’s so recognizable that I knew he was the one who would really take off.”

 Melberger says his girlfriend took one look and said, “that’s funny.”
-As many as 21,000 people who retweeted the image — including many journalists — agreed, and the internet was quick to chime in.
+As many as 21,000 people who liked the image — including many journalists — agreed, and the internet was quick to chime in.

-A self-described liberal who got his viral comedy start on Vine, Melberger tackled has politics before, notably in his series, If Donald Trump Had YouTube.
+A self-described liberal who got his viral comedy start on Vine, Melberger tackled politics before, notably in his series, If Donald Trump Had YouTube.

 The Marist graduate, who studied digital media, says people are already asking for more memes, and he's open to a series.
 But the events may not align.